What is a Distal Fibula Fracture?

 After a doctor examines the limb and determines it is broken, then they will concoct a treatment plan best suited for the type of break.

-Surgery is often considered to treat a fractured leg.
+Consider surgery often to treat a fractured leg.
 The surgeon chooses the treatment method based on the severity of the fracture.

-While some breaks can be mended without surgery, it’s quite possible that you will need to undergo surgery to realign the bones and or apply support structures.
+While you can mend some breaks without surgery, it’s quite possible that you will need to undergo surgery to realign the bones and or apply support structures.

 Only your doctor can tell you exactly how long the recovery process will take, as it depends on multiple factors such as the severity of the break and whether or not surgery was required.